YuYing-Liang/portfolio/src/app/kinematic-model-simulator/README.md

 - not saving sizes in grid units
 - labels collide with markers when shape is rotated
 - rotator is glitchy
+- rotator is in absolute units - issues with wheel editing